 A partner visa is one way to enter the country, but it isn’t the only way.
 Not everyone is prepared to make the commitment of marriage, and it’s not something that should be done for the sake of paperwork.
 Contact a migration agent to discuss other options if you’re not ready to marry.

 7. All Migration Agents Are the Same

 This is far from true, which is why you need to choose a professional carefully.
-You need someone with experience and extensive legal knowledge.
+You need someone with experience and extensive legal knowledge – and the best way to narrow down your agent is to choose a Registered Migration Agent, who is also a member of the Migration Institute of Australia.
 One mistake could set you back months, or in extreme cases, years.
 Go through the process quickly and easily by choosing a migration agent that knows how to navigate the system.
 Take our free visa eligibility assessment to get started on your path to migrating to Australia and obtaining a Partner Visa Australia.

-How an Immigration Agent Can Assist Your Partner Visa Application
+How a Registered Migration Agent Can Assist Your Partner Visa Application

-If you plan to relocate to Australia, then you should consider hiring an immigration agent.
+If you plan to relocate to Australia, then you should consider hiring an Registered Migration Agent.
 They are experts in migration and can help you make the right decision when applying for visas or preparing for travel.
 They are available to assist families of all kinds, so you have the best chance at getting visa approval for yourself or your partner.
 Our Brisbane office has experts in partner visa applications and can take you through the entire process.

-You should only work with registered immigration agents to ensure that you are choosing a professional who has the knowledge required to do the job.
-They will have a legal practicing certificate that was issued by an official Australian body.
+You should only work with registered migration agents to ensure that you are choosing a professional who has the knowledge required to do the job.
 They can provide assistance when preparing visa applications, provide recommendations, and review your documentation to ensure it is up to standards.